 18th March 2025

-Submission to the UN Committee for the Elimination of Discrimination Against Women (CEDAW) for reference to the draft General Recommendation on Gender Stereotypes
+Submission to the UN Committee for the Elimination of Discrimination Against Women for reference to the draft General Recommendation on Gender Stereotypes

 Equality Now made the below submission to the UN Committee on the Elimination of Discrimination against Women (CEDAW) Committee ahead of its discussion on the draft General Recommendation on Gender Stereotypes in partnership with Validity, an international organization focused on people with mental disabilities and the Women’s Probono Initiative, based in Uganda.